(adapted from the forthcoming book Integral Esoterics by Asa)

 Idealism VS. Materialism

-The synthesis view of reality transcends and includes idealism and materialism in a meta-narrative that can be illustrated in through the language of esoteric number theory.
+The synthesis view of reality transcends and includes idealism and materialism in a meta-narrative that can be illustrated in and through the language of esoteric number theory.

 “[…] provability is a weaker notion than truth”